-- Calculate percent TIA for each drainage basin.
-Assign a condition of "properly functioning," "at risk," or "not properly functioning" for this landscape indicator using criteria provided in Table 7. - Calculate percent forest land cover for each drainage basin.
-Assign a condition of "properly functioning," "at risk," or "not properly functioning" for this landscape indicator using criteria provided in Table 7. - Determine the condition and extent of wetlands within each drainage basin.
-Calculate percent of wetlands hydrologically altered (drained or filled) within drainage basins where wetlands represent five percent of more of the drainage basin.
+- Calculate percent TIA for each DAU.
+Assign a condition of "properly functioning," "at risk," or "not properly functioning" for this landscape indicator using criteria provided in Table 7. - Calculate percent forest and prairie land cover for each DAU.
+Assign a condition of "properly functioning," "at risk," or "not properly functioning" for this landscape indicator using criteria provided in Table 7. - Determine the condition and extent of wetlands within each DAU.
+Calculate percent of wetlands hydrologically altered (drained or filled) within each DAU where wetlands represent five percent of more of the drainage basin.
 Assign a condition of "properly functioning," "at risk," or "not properly functioning" for this landscape indicator using criteria provided in Table 7.

-• Calculate percent change in drainage network for each drainage basin.
+- Calculate percent change in drainage network for each DAU.
 The hydrologist on the technical team evaluates available data to determine the best attributes for assessing this landscape indicator.
-Examples of land uses that increase the drainage network include wetland drainage, floodplain drainage ditches, storm drains, and roadside ditches assign a condition of "properly functioning," "at risk," or "not properly functioning" for this landscape indicator using criteria provided in Table 7.
+Examples of land uses that increase the drainage network include wetland drainage, floodplain drainage ditches, storm drains, and roadside ditches.
+Assign a condition of "properly functioning," "at risk," or "not properly functioning" for this landscape indicator using criteria provided in Table 7. - When appropriate, use the Rain on Snow Zone data available through WDNR.
+Assign a condition of "properly functioning," "at risk," or "not properly functioning" for this landscape indicator using criteria provided in Table 7.